Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Stealth/Vanishing Wind-Body Technique.md

   - None
 ---
 *The Dragon-Blood is one with the air around her, releasing the solidity and substance that weigh down her body.*
-She ignores one point of the penalty for using [[Stealth]] in combat, and effects that detect air motion, like [[Living Pulse Perception]] (Exalted, p.
+She ignores one point of the penalty for using [[Traits/Abilities/Stealth]] in combat, and effects that detect air motion, like [[Living Pulse Perception]] (Exalted, p.
 271) or the air-aspected variant of [[All-Encompassing Earth Sense]] (p.
 172), don’t work against her.
 She can still be detected normally by hearing and other senses.
-In Air Aura, the Dragon-Blood may ignore (her Essence/2, rounded up) in penalties for using [[Stealth]] in combat.
+In Air Aura, the Dragon-Blood may ignore (her Essence/2, rounded up) in penalties for using [[Traits/Abilities/Stealth]] in combat.